 Malta Citizenship by Investment Program for LGBT couples and partners

-The Malta Citizenship by Investment program permits foreign individuals to acquire residency by investment in the country.
-Since Malta has legalized same-sex marriage and civil unions, same-sex partners can apply for the Malta Citizenship by Investment Program through a joint application.
+The Malta Citizenship by Investment program, which is more accurately referred to as the Maltese Citizenship Act Granting of Citizenship for Exceptional Services Regulations, permits foreign individuals to acquire residency by investment in the country.
+Since Malta has legalized same-sex marriage and civil unions, same-sex partners can apply for this new scheme of the Malta Citizenship by Investment Program through a joint application.
 Please note that individuals have to submit a marriage or a civil union certificate to substantiate their application.

 In the case of unmarried couples, partners need to produce evidence that testifies their relationship with each other.